 Zeynep Yalim Uzun, chief marketing officer of Beko.

-Thanks to the contribution of a few LEDs, in short, fruits and vegetables retain their levels of Vitamin A and C longer, as certified by independent laboratories that have tested the foods subjected to this technology.
+In short, thanks to the contribution of a few LEDs, fruit and vegetables retain their levels of Vitamin A and C for longer, as certified by independent laboratories that have tested foods subjected to this technology.

-The news fascinates me particularly, if you count how many times I have had to throw a salad for having kept it just a little longer in the fridge, failing the appointment with a tureen.
+I'm particularly passionate about the news, if you count how many times I've had to throw away a salad for keeping it just a little longer in the fridge, missing the appointment with a bowl.

-Harvest Fresh technology will be available on select models of the Turkish company starting next year.
+Harvest Fresh technology will be available on some models of the Turkish company starting next year.